shundhammer/qdirstat/doc/DevHistory.md

-    In short, this is mostly due to the difference between a file's _byte size_ and its _allocated blocks_: On most filesystem types, a file of 49 bytes still consumes a minimum of 4 KB (4096 bytes); disk space is allocated in _clusters_ (typically 4 KB), not byte by byte.
+    In short, this is mostly due to the difference between a file's _byte size_ and its _allocated blocks_: On most filesystem types, a file of 49 bytes still consumes a minimum of 4 kiB (4096 bytes); disk space is allocated in _clusters_ (typically 4 kiB), not byte by byte.
 On a typical Linux root filesystem with many thousands of tiny files, this difference can add up to a lot.